-Bottle Imp Returns in a Brand New edition
+Bottle Imp Returns in a brand new edition

 There's no denying of the trick-taking mania that has taken hold of the boardgaming sphere.